boxwoods with flowers

 Dwarf Boxwood Varieties:

-Use them as natural groundcover, create low borders, or shape them into beautiful hedges and containers.
+Use them as natural groundcover in your garden.
+This variety creates a ideal low borders, or shape them into beautiful hedges and containers.